 At the time of this article, no federal law in the U.S. explicitly prohibits Bitcoin mining.
 No laws confirm its legality, either.
 Instead, the federal government has left these decisions to the states.

-Several states have passed legislation to encourage Bitcoin mining through tax breaks and regulatory “sandboxes,” namely:
+Lax though the federal position has generally been, several states have passed legislation to encourage Bitcoin mining through tax breaks and regulatory “sandboxes,” namely:

 - Rhode Island